2025 Frederikshavn municipal election

-The 2025 Frederikshavn Municipal election will be held on November 18, 2025, to elect the 29 members to sit in the regional council for the Frederikshavn Municipal council, in the period of 2026 to 2029.
+The 2025 Frederikshavn Municipal election was held on November 18, 2025, to elect the 29 members to sit in the regional council for the Frederikshavn Municipal council, in the period of 2026 to 2029.

+The result saw significant gains for Venstre and Green Left, while the A had a significant drop in vote share, losing 10 seats.
+This would mark the first time since the structural reform in 2007, that the party was not the largest in the municipality.
+Eventually it was revealed that they would lose the mayoral position to Venstre.

 Background

-The Social Democrats have held the mayor’s office in Frederikshavn since the 2013 election.
+The Social Democrats had held the mayor’s position in Frederikshavn since the 2013 election.

-Birgit S. Hansen, the mayor since 2013, announced in October 2024, that she was stepping down on 31 October, and would not seek re-election in 2025.
-According to TV2 Nord, this was likely linked to scandals regarding Frederikshavn Havn which has occurred during the terms of Hansen's administration.
+Birgit S. Hansen, the mayor of Frederikshavn since 2013, announced in October 2024, that she would step down on 31 October, and not seek re-election in 2025.
+According to TV2 Nord, this was likely linked to the scandals concerning Frederikshavn Havn which had played a large part during the terms of Hansen's administration.
 Karsten Thomsen, from the same party, took over the job on 31 October.
-However, Thomsen does will not run mayor in 2025 and described himself as an interim mayor.
-Instead Anders Brandt Sørensen, will the be the mayoral candidate for the Social Democarts.
+However, Thomsen did not run mayor in 2025 and considered himself as an interim mayor.
+Instead Anders Brandt Sørensen, would the be the mayoral candidate for the Social Democrats.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.